sudeeprathod/godaddy-repo-manager/README.md

 **What was skipped or simplified and why?**

-- To deliver a robust MVP quickly, some advanced features and optimizations were left for future work.
-These include E2E testing, advanced analytics, OAuth, Dockerization, and CI/CD.
+- To deliver a robust MVP quickly, some advanced features and optimizations were left.
+These include OAuth, Dockerization and CI/CD.
 The current implementation focuses on core functionality, code quality, and test coverage.
 See the list below for specifics.

 ### Areas Simplified Due to Time Constraints

-**Performance & Scalability**

-- Virtual scrolling for large repository lists (1000+ repos)
-- Bundle optimization and code splitting analysis
-- Service worker for offline caching

-**Security & Authentication**

-- GitHub OAuth for private repository access
-- API rate limiting and error handling
+**Key areas deferred for future work:**

-- Input sanitization and CORS configuration
+- **Security**: OAuth authentication, advanced rate limiting, CORS configuration

-**Advanced Features**

-- Repository analytics and charts
-- Advanced filtering (date ranges, size filters)
-- Export functionality (CSV/JSON)
-- Bookmarking and notifications

-**Testing & Quality**

-- End-to-end testing (Cypress/Playwright)
-- Performance testing with Lighthouse CI
-- Automated accessibility testing
-- Visual regression testing

-**DevOps & Monitoring**

-- Docker containerization
+- **DevOps**: Docker containerization, CI/CD pipeline, error tracking, environment configs
-- CI/CD pipeline with GitHub Actions
-- Error tracking and analytics
-- Environment-specific configurations

-### Priority Improvements for Production

-1. **E2E Testing** - Critical for production confidence
-2. **Performance Optimization** - Virtual scrolling for large datasets
-3. **Error Tracking** - Sentry integration for monitoring
-4. **Accessibility** - Automated a11y compliance testing
-5. **CI/CD Pipeline** - Automated testing and deployment
+_Focus was on delivering a robust MVP with core functionality, code quality, and comprehensive test coverage._

 ## 🛠️ Available Scripts